GWU-Advanced-OS/project-project-gvisor/report.md

 4. File system access
 5. Networking

-An important point that must be discussed before comparing the performance of gVisor is which platform is used to handle system calls made to the host.
-The first is *Kernel Virtual Mode (KVM)* which allows Linux itself to act as hypervisor by providing a loadable kernel module.
-The other option is *ptrace* which allows a process to intercept a system call being called.
+An important point that must be discussed before comparing performance is which platform is used to handle system calls.
+The first option is *Kernel Virtual Mode (KVM)* which allows Linux itself to act as hypervisor by providing a loadable kernel module.
+The other option is *ptrace* which allows a process to intercept system calls being called.
 It should be noted that ptrace [suffers from the highest structural costs by far](https://gvisor.dev/docs/architecture_guide/performance/).

 ### The True Cost of Contanerization - Ethan G. Young, et al.

-A [paper written by Ethan G. Young, et al. at the Univeristy of Wisconsin](research/performance-res/true-cost-containing-young.pdf) ran experiments running runc against runsc in both ptrace and KVM mode.
+A [paper written by Ethan G. Young, et al. at the Univeristy of Wisconsin](research/performance-res/true-cost-containing-young.pdf) ran experiments running `runc` against `runsc` in both ptrace and KVM mode.
 Their study examined the two systems in the five different benchmarks discussed previously.

 #### Container Startup/Tear Down

 ![Container Startup/Tear Down Results](research/performance-res/young-cont-init.png)

 The results suggest that the differences between running gVisor with ptrace versus KVM for container initialization is neglible.
 In the context of runc however, there is about a 13% decrease in performance between runc and runsc.
-Although Google claims that gVisor is designed use in machines with many containers, these results suggest that runc still has an edge here.
+Although Google claims that gVisor is designed for use in machines with many containers, these results suggest that runc still has a slight edge.

 #### System Call Throughput